PROCEDURE - ORAL CAVITY

 Anterior to the pharyngeal nerve plexus lie the pharyngeal muscles innervated by branches from the plexus.

-22. Search further into the retropharyngeal space to the lateral side of the pharynx where there will be superior to inferior oriented elements of the sympathetic chain.
+25. Search further into the retropharyngeal space to the lateral side of the pharynx where there will be superior to inferior oriented elements of the sympathetic chain.

 (Figure736) (Netter141) (Photo7089)

 The cervical sympathetic trunk lies against the anterior side of the prevertebral muscles and the posterior side of the pharynx close to the internal carotid artery.
-If you are careful you may observe nerve branches emerging from the sympathetic chain into the buccopharyngeal fascia to join the pharyngeal plexus.

 The trunk consists of a superior, middle, and inferior cervical ganglia, however, only the superior cervical ganglion will be dissected in this lab (typically the middle and inferior ganglia are more inferior than the hemi-head cut through the neck).